Luis Robert Player Props: White Sox vs. Angels

 Luis Robert At The Plate

-- Robert has 79 hits to go with a slugging percentage of .569, both of which are best among Chicago hitters this season.
+- Robert leads Chicago in slugging percentage (.561) and total hits (79) this season.

-- Among the qualified batters, he ranks 50th in batting average, while his on-base percentage ranks 82nd and he is third in slugging.
+- Among the qualifying batters in MLB, he ranks 57th in batting average, 88th in on-base percentage, and fifth in slugging.

-- Robert will look to extend his five-game hitting streak.
-He's batting .421 with four homers during his last games.
+- In 28 games this season (35.9%), Robert has picked up an RBI, and in 10 of those games (12.8%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

-- In 36.4% of his games this year, Robert has picked up at least one RBI.
-In 10 of those games (13.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- He has scored in 47.4% of his games this year, with more than one run scored in 16.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.